Recent Blog Articles

 But has protection declined enough to warrant booster shots?
 Studies published in the last few months by researchers in the UK, Israel, and the US (reviewed here and here) raised this possibility, and Israel and the UK have already started ambitious booster programs.

 First things first: Vaccinate everyone

-As you probably know, the CDC and FDA have reviewed the necessity, safety, and effectiveness of boosters for the Pfizer/BioNTech vaccine.
-So far that’s the only booster shot being offered, although both agencies will review data for Moderna and Johnson & Johnson in the weeks and months to come.
-(I’ll discuss Pfizer recommendations in a moment.)
+In the US, the CDC and FDA have reviewed the necessity, safety, and effectiveness of boosters for the Pfizer/BioNTech, Moderna, and Johnson & Johnson vaccines.
+I’ll discuss these recommendations in a moment.